 Use 3-dimensional pictures rich in color to boost cognitive skills and visual perception.

-During the toddler phase, a baby has the capacity to recognize and learn objects with practice.
-This is a key time when cognitive skills and visual observation develop quickly.
+A baby can recognize and learn objects with practice during the toddler phase.
+This is a crucial time when cognitive skills and visual observation develop quickly.

-Practice Tip: As you hold up each card, say the name of the object and point to the little details on the card to guide your baby to learn and observe it.
+Practice Tip: As you hold up each card, say the object’s name and point to the little details on the card to guide your baby to learn and observe it.